 It is important that you notify us as soon as you know when you will start your period of study at Warwick (ideally up to 3 months before your intended travel date).
 You can notify us by completing a webform to request a CAS.
 Make sure that you choose the correct option as detailed below.

-When you receive your CAS, please take great care when preparing for your Tier 4 visa application to ensure that you make a successful application.
+When you receive your CAS, please take great care when preparing for your Student Visa application to ensure that you make a successful application.
 Your CAS will cover the duration from when you come to study at Warwick to the end of your course + additional 4 months (to complete examination if it will be held at Warwick) + an additional 4 months (given by the Home Office UKVI to wrap up your affairs in the UK or to switch to a different UK visa).